 Are you wondering what size girth your horse needs?
 Most horses fall between a size 28inch – 34inch, but you can calculate for your horse.
 Figuring the girth size is a simple process with a tape measure and calculator.
 Asking someone to assist you makes it a bit easier and eliminates trying to wrangle around the horse.*TIP: If you don’t have a tape measure, use a string and take the measurement later.

-With your horse standing on a level surface and all treats fully digested, pass the tape measure around his body where the girth will rest.
+With your horse standing on a level surface and all treats fully digested, pass the tape measure around his/her body where the girth will rest.
 Make the two ends meet and pull it snugly.
 Take a look at the number.
 This is your horse’s heart girth.